coteditor/CotEditor/CONTRIBUTING.md

 Additionally, we strongly recommend utilizing the [Apple Localization Terms Glossary for macOS](https://applelocalization.com/macos) by Kishikawa Katsumi to find macOS-friendly expressions.
 This service enables us to search in the text localized by Apple for macOS apps and frameworks.
 You also need to take care of how Apple treats punctuation characters and symbols.
 For example, regarding quotation marks, they generally prefer the typographer's ones.

+Recent versions of Xcode include a translation skill at `~/Library/Developer/Xcode/CodingAssistant/codex/skills/__xcode/translation/`.
+Although the skill is intended for agentic coding, its `references` directory contains useful style guides for several languages.
+If you have Xcode installed and a guide is available for your language, we recommend consulting it as well.

 ### Syntaxes